andyfraser/shop-demo/README.md

 - Full-text product search with sorting and configurable pagination (12 / 24 / 48 / all)
 - **Persistent Shopping Cart:** Database-backed cart that persists across sessions and devices, with automatic merging upon login.
 - **Quantity-Based Tiered Pricing:** Bulk discounts (fixed amount off) that apply automatically as quantities increase.
 Tier prices update dynamically on the product page when different variants are selected.
-- **Wishlist:** Authenticated users can save products to a personal wishlist for later viewing.
+- **Wishlist:** Authenticated users can save products to a personal wishlist for later viewing. **Wishlist Sharing:** Users can toggle their wishlist to public and share a unique link with others.
+- **Product Bundles:** Create product packages that combine multiple items into a single SKU.
+Inventory is automatically tracked and subtracted from the individual component products when a bundle is sold.
 - **Advanced Promotions:** Automatic and code-based discounts (percentage, fixed, free shipping, and BOGO) with real-time AJAX cart updates.
 - Checkout with saved shipping address pre-fill and dynamic delivery options.
 - **Secure Payment Integration:** Pluggable payment gateway system with a demo manual payment gateway for checkout processing.
+- **Multi-Currency Support:** Customers can switch between different currencies with real-time price conversion based on admin-defined rates.
 - **Enhanced Address Book:** Customer management of multiple shipping addresses with labels and default selection.
 - Customer accounts with order history and **order cancellation for pending orders**.
 - User registration with email verification, **resend verification functionality**, and login.
 - **PSR-3 compliant logging** with file-based output and conditional debug mode.
 - Privacy-compliant cookie consent banner with persistence logic.
+- **Maintenance Mode:** Quickly take the store offline for updates using CLI commands, displaying a dedicated maintenance page to visitors while allowing admin access.
 - **Task Scheduling:** Centralized system for background jobs (e.g., abandoned cart recovery, log rotation, image cleanup) with a single crontab entry and database-backed state tracking.
 - **Timezone Management:** The application strictly uses **UTC** for all internal operations and database storage.
 Display timezones are configurable via the Admin panel, with a built-in `format_local_time()` helper for localized rendering.